 “It is much better to buy a wonderful company at a fair price than a fair company at a wonderful price.” -Benjamin Graham

 Graham was the professor of finance at Columbia business school and authored the book ‘The Intelligent Investor’ in 1947.
-Coincidently, Benjamin Graham was also the mentor of the ace investor-Warren Buffett.
-After inheriting the concept of Value investing from Graham, Buffett further popularised it among the investing population.
+Coincidently, Benjamin Graham was also the mentor of the Billionaire Investor “Warren Buffett“.
+After inheriting the concept of Value Investing from Graham, Buffett further popularised it among the investing population.

 Value investors believe that the market overreacts to good and bad news and hence they do not correspond with the company’s long-term fundamentals.
 Therefore, at a specific time in the market, stocks can be overvalued, undervalued or decently valued.